numpattern/numpattern.github.io/_posts/2024-09-12-Distributed_Training.md

 The Internet Protocol (IP) addresses are unique labels assigned to each device connected to a network.
 IPs are the rules to govern how data is sent or received across the internet or a local network.
 IPv4 is the fourth version, IPv6 is newer and not fully adopted.
-In IPv4, the network ID 192.168.subnetwork.device is denotes a range of IP addresses for private use within local networks to communicate.
+In IPv4, the network ID 192.168.subnetwork.device denotes a range of IP addresses for private use within local networks to communicate.
 Public addresses do not start with 192.168.

 After you log into a computer, the code below summarizes the network interfaces.
 An interface in this context